olehyev138/diverst-devv/README.md

 ### Testing
 In order to run all of the RSpec tests, run the command: `bundle exec rspec`
 For more information on RSpec testing, [click here](https://github.com/rspec/rspec-rails).

+### Seed Data
+To view the rake tasks to run certain seed data, type `rake -T`.
+Run `rake db:seed:development` to initialize development database with seed data defined in files found in db/seeds/development.